benymaxparsa/benymaxparsa/README.md

   <h1 align="center"> Bio </h1>
 <p h2 align="center">

-Greetings, I'm Parsa.
+Greetings, I am Parsa.
-As an undergrad, I'm in my senior year majoring in Computer Engineering.
+As an undergrad, I am in my senior year majoring in Computer Engineering.

+● Four years of programming experience
-Programming experience of around four years, two years of experience working as a game developer in the indie game industry.
-One year of experience as a head teaching assistant for two courses related to algorithms and data structures.
+● Two years of experience working as a game developer in the indie game industry.
+● Around one and a half years of experience as a teaching assistant for five courses, including Introduction to Information Retrieval & Web Search, Design and Analysis of Algorithms, Data Structures, Operating Systems, Discrete Mathematics
-A little less than half of a year of research experience in fields relating to algorithms, graphs, and community detection.
+● Around one year of research experience in Community Detection algorithms, I also have dealt with fields relating to algorithm design, graph theory, and randomized algorithms.

-My main area of interest is theoretical computer science.
-I am eager to continue researching this area, pursue a Ph.D. in Computer Science, and possibly work in academia.
+My main area of research interest is theoretical computer science.
+To be precise, in fields such as Algorithm Design, Data Structures, Game Theory, Graph Theory, Data Science, and most subcategories in the algorithms field.
+I am eager to continue researching these areas, pursue a Ph.D. in Computer Science, and probably work in academia.

  <br />